-86 Article II - Commissioners
+Article II - Commissioners

 Membership.
 The members of the Port of Seattle Commission shall be those commissioners duly elected pursuant to the laws of the State of Washington.
 Election and terms of port commissioners shall be pursuant to applicable law.
-As elected officials, each commissioner shall exercise the responsibilities of office and be accountable to the general public, the electors of the port district citizens of King County, and one another.
+As elected officials, each commissioner shall exercise the responsibilities of office and be accountable to the general public, the citizens of King County, and one another.

 2. Collegiality.
-The commission exercises port powers and [Pursuant to Albro's Amendment 10, informed by 94 Bowman comments] governs the Port of Seattle only when a quorum of its membership is 95 assembled in a properly noticed public meeting and action is taken by the required vote.
-It 96 97 is the right of the individual or the minority of commissioners to dissent from the will of the 98 majority, just as it is the right of the majority to act by whatever vote is needed for passage 99 of a question.
-Commissioners are independently elected and have the right to voice personal opinions on matters under consideration or that are pending final action by the 100 commission.
-Commissioners have the right to express opinions that differ from the decision 101 102 of the majority of the commission, provided that each commissioner transparently 103 distinguishes his or her individual opinion from the collective decisions of the commission 104 as a whole body.
+The commission exercises port powers described by law and governs the Port of Seattle only when a quorum of its membership is assembled in a properly noticed public meeting and action is taken by the required vote.
+It is the right of the individual or the minority of commissioners to dissent from the will of the majority, just as it is the right of the majority to act by whatever vote is needed for passage of a question.
+Commissioners are independently elected and have the right to voice personal opinions on matters under consideration or that are pending final action by the commission.
+Commissioners have the right to express opinions that differ from the decision of the majority of the commission, provided that each commissioner transparently distinguishes his or her individual opinion from the collective decisions of the commission as a body.

-3. Oath of office.
+- 3. Oath of office.
 Pursuant to the requirements of RCW 29A.60.280, newly elected commissioners shall take the oath of office required by law during the time period defined by law.
 The oath shall be administered by a notary public holding the position of commission clerk.
 Another person qualified to administer oaths may administer the oath of office to newly elected commissioners when compliance with the legally required time period necessitates it.
-In addition to taking the oath of office required by statute, the commission may arrange for a second, ceremonial opportunity for newly elected commissioners to take their oath of office in a public setting.
-Provided such commissioners have already taken the oath in the manner required by applicable law, any person may administer the oath in such a ceremonial setting.
+In addition to taking the oath of office required by statute, newly elected commissioners may take their oaths of office in a public ceremony.
+Provided such commissioners have already taken the oath in the manner required by applicable law, any person may administer the oath during such a ceremony. - 4.
+Transparency pledge.
+Annually, prior to the first public meeting of the year, each commissioner shall execute the following transparency pledge: